 The Rules and Regulations of Joining Call for Giving Up Custody

-Single parents are not allowed to enlist in the active duty military.
+Single parents are not allowed to enlist in the active-duty military.
 Except for the Reserve components of the military and Army National Guard, waiver approvals are rare, and most recruiters won't even submit one.
-Prior to 2000s, some recruits would try to get around this restriction by giving up legal custody of their child(ren) until after basic training and job school, then regain custody.
+Prior to the 2000s, some recruits would try to get around this restriction by giving up legal custody of their child(ren) until after basic training and job school, then regain custody.

 If they did not have a solid Family Care Plan when stationed at their first duty station, it would be evident to the chain of command as it causes major problems for everyone.
 The military has since banned this practice.
 As a result of wartime deployments in the early 1990s, the Department of Defense (DOD) published DOD Instruction 1342.19, Family Care Plans, to standardize the requirements for all of the military services.

 Enlistment for Single Parents Isn't Possible Without Custody Transfer

 Additionally, the military services stopped accepting single-parents for enlistment in the military because they saw the problems that long-term combat deployments caused.
 After the attacks on September 11, 2001, with more than 15 years of sustained combat action, the chances for single parents joining is impossible without custody transfer.

 And, if already in active duty and you become a single parent, you have to have a Family Care Plan that guarantees someone local (nonmilitary) is basically on call (in writing) 24 hours a day 7 days a week to take care of your child in case you cannot.
 Failure to comply with these "Family Care Plans" can (and does) result in an immediate discharge.